grace-ac/project-pycno-sswd-2021/protocols/RNAseq-pipeline.md

 1. Opened IP client for getting into Raven and `ssh` into Raven
 2. Made a directory called `data`
-3. Make a subdirectory called `pycno`
+3. Make a subdirectory called `pycno2021`
 4. Move trimmed RNAseq data from Mox in this directory on Raven